Do you have a question that is not answered here? Please let us know at contact@freedomnotfear.org

 As soon as you have registered and received a confirmation from us, you should book your travel in order to secure tickets.
 We recommend to book refundable tickets, since there is no reimbursement of expenses for cancelled travel.
 Make sure to always keep tickets, receipts and boarding passes, which we need to claim reimbursement.

 Please also consider environmental issues – if traveling by plane is only little cheaper than bus/train, and you are willing to invest some more time, travel by land could be the better option.
 It is also possible to combine different means of transportation.
-When planning your departure, please keep in mind that we will try to schedule meetings on Monday afternoon (after the mandatory EP visit) with MEPs and other policy makers until about 15:00h.
+When planning your departure, please keep in mind that we will try to schedule meetings on Monday afternoon (after the mandatory EP & Parlamentarium visit until 14:00h!) with MEPs and other policy makers until about 15:00h.

 Travel reimbursement

-People who have registered will receive a reimbursement of their actual travel expenses after having taken part in the official visit to the European Parliament.
-Make sure to keep all tickets and receipts since we need the original tickets for reimbursement.
-The maximum reimbursement for your travel expenses is 0.09 € per km travel from your home to Brussels and back, plus an accommodation allowance of up to 100 €, if desired (see “Accommodation”).
+People who have registered are eligible for reimbursement of (some of) their actual travel expenses after having taken part in the official visit to the European Parliament and Parlamentarium.
+Make sure to keep all tickets and receipts (travel, accommodation, food, local transport etc.) since we need the original tickets for reimbursement.
+The maximum reimbursement for your travel expenses is 0.09 € per km travel* from your EU-residence to Brussels and back plus an accommodation & food allowance of up to 100 €, if desired (see “Accommodation”).
 You can expect to receive the allowance within a month after FNF.

 Accommodation